 Natural sleep doesn’t just support physical health, but has a profound effect on our brain because it organizes and archives memories.
 It is also essential to the creative process.
 The Rolling Stones’ guitarist Keith Richards claims the riff in “I Can’t Get No Satisfaction” came to him in his sleep, while Dmitri Mendeleev, the 19th century chemist, said he literally dreamed the periodic table of elements.

 During the night, we shift from the predominant NREM (non-rapid eye movement) dreamless sleep to short segments of REM (rapid eye movement) state where dreams occur.
 NREM and REM sleep cycles are necessary to have restorative effects.
 But benzodiazepines and sleep medications dramatically reduce the length of time we spend in the dream stage and instead keep us in a light dreamless sleep.
 Though REM sleep was previously believed to be the most important sleep phase for learning and memory, newer data suggests that non- REM sleep is more important for these tasks, as well as being the more restful and restorative phase of sleep.

-Sleep Strategies (from Dr. Code’s book, Solving the Brain Puzzle):
+Sleep Ideas (from Dr. Code’s book, Solving the Brain Puzzle):

 DISCLAIMER: *While great care has been taken in organizing and presenting the material throughout this website, please note that it is provided for informational purposes only and should not be taken as Medical Advice.
 More...

 *These statements on this website have not been evaluated by the Food and Drug Administration (FDA).
 The products mentioned / sold are not intended to diagnose, treat, cure, or prevent any disease or illness.
 MORE...